 The Nitpick: I have always had a problem with the X-Men uniforms in these movies.

-Cyclops has his trademark yellow lining on his suite and a visor that doesn’t look like a prop from the Robocop set.
-Nightcrawler is blessed with his classic red triangular-shaped torso piece and Mystique is supplied with her trademark white top.
-The black armoured suits actually make sense plot-wise and is only really featured during the climax battle.
+Cyclops has his trademark yellow lining on his suit and a visor that doesn’t look like a prop from the Robocop set.
+Nightcrawler is blessed with his classic red triangular-shaped torso piece, and Mystique is supplied with her trademark white top.
+The black armoured suits actually make sense plot-wise and are only really featured during the climax battle.
 What is even better is that the villains showcase their colourful costumes throughout the movie.
-Psylocke could have easily stepped right out of a page of the comic book and Quicksilver, although in pedestrian clothes for much of the movie, rocks the 80’s look with his now trademark silver leather jacket and a Rush T-shirt.
-As far as visuals go, throw in the Weapon X outfit for Wolverine, a bald Xavier and Jean’s Phoenix powers and you have the most comic book accurate X-Men movie thus far.
+Psylocke could have easily stepped right out of a page of the comic book, and Quicksilver, although in pedestrian clothes for much of the movie, rocks the ’80s look with his now trademark silver leather jacket and a Rush T-shirt.
+As far as visuals go, throw in the Weapon X outfit for Wolverine, a bald Xavier and Jean’s Phoenix powers, and you have the most comic book accurate X-Men movie thus far.

 Out of time

-The Nitpick: X-Men: First Class and Days of Future Past has done a wonderful job of incorporating the timely events of the decade in which it plays out into their plots.
+The Nitpick: X-Men: First Class and Days of Future Past have done a wonderful job of incorporating the timely events of the decade in which they play out into their plots.

-First Class dealt with the Cuban Missile Crisis while DOFP incorporated the Kennedy Assassination and then-president Richard Nixon into its plot.
-It also featured other elements that set the 60’s and 70’s apart.
+First Class dealt with the Cuban Missile Crisis, while DOFP incorporated the Kennedy Assassination and then-President Richard Nixon into its plot.
+It also featured other elements that set the 60s and 70s apart.
 In First Class, the technology genuinely feels dated.
-The outfits are groovy and the dialogue is full of phrases that could have only be heard during the sixties.
+The outfits are groovy, and the dialogue is full of phrases that could have only been heard during the sixties.

 In DOFP, there is A LOT of button pushing, dial turning and the seventies equivalent of online hacking, frequency meddling.
 It features dated cars, television spots and the truly effective cuts to 8mm footage during scenes where the press is present.